 Due to their length they can grow carrots do prefer to be grown in the ground, but there are shorter ‘baby’ carrot varieties that will grow in pots.
 For the most part they are sown as late as July, but some varieties can be sown as late as August, with the first harvest a few months later.
 If you are growing them late, or trying as late as September to sow them, then keep them in a greenhouse so that the carrots do not freeze, or rot in unsheltered ground.

 The interesting thing about carrots is that the green tops are also edible, which is often forgotten.
 Sprinkle carrot leaf cuttings over your salad to extra flavour.

-An Asian variety of greens, the Pak Choi is wonderful in winter warming salads and stir-fries.
+An Asian variety of greens, bok choi (also known as pak choi) is wonderful in winter warming salads and stir-fries.
 They are packed with vitamins A, B6, C and K, potassium, calcium and manganese and a great source of fibre and protein, making them a really healthy clean choice in your diet.